KseniaJuravel/B.tabaci_salivary_glands/README.md

-The following files were obtained from the NCBI for the analysis (4-7 in the general workflow):
+The following files were obtained from the NCBI for the analysis:

 1. RNAseq of salivary glands